Fostering of Scientific and Technological Talent

 Frontline of Real-time Relief Operation—Taiwanese Students' Dream

 Outstanding students from domestic universities participated in the Student Professional Development Conference (SPDC) of ASME.
 The competition events were divided into two types: a design competition with "Robots for Relief" as its main theme and an English speech competition involving mechanicsrelated topics.
-Through this conference, the ITRC hopes to elicit students' imagination and creativity for science, allowing the world to witness the research capability of students in Taiwan.
+Through this conference, the TIRI hopes to elicit students' imagination and creativity for science, allowing the world to witness the research capability of students in Taiwan.

 Smart Electronic Academic Institution: Semiconductor Practical Courses

 To cultivate advanced and talented individuals for semiconductor technology